Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 To enumerate the resource groups in your subscription:

-    Get-AzureResourceGroup
+    Get-AzureRmResourceGroup

 To create a new resource group:

-    $resourceGroupName = "<your new resource group name>" New-AzureResourceGroup -Name $resourceGroupName -Location "East US 2"
+    $resourceGroupName = "<your new resource group name>" New-AzureRmResourceGroup -Name $resourceGroupName -Location "East US 2"

-#### Creating a new Azure Data Lake account
+#### Creating a new Azure Data Lake Store account

-If you are creating a Data Lake account for the first time:
+If you are creating a Data Lake Store account for the first time:

 	Register-AzureProvider -ProviderNamespace "Microsoft.DataLake"

 > NOTE: The account name must only contain lowercase letters and numbers.

     $dataLakeAccountName = "<your new Data Lake account name>"

-    New-AzureDataLakeAccount `
+    New-AzureRmDataLakeStoreAccount `
         -ResourceGroupName $resourceGroupName `
-        -Name $dataLakeAccountName `
+        -Name $adlStoreAccountName `
         -Location "East US 2"

 #### That's it!